-Dr. Anand Ganesan probably won’t be hanging from a ceiling à la Tom Cruise in "Mission: Impossible," but the UCI Health dermatologist, co-creator of a promising new molecule to treat melanoma and other cancers, does compare part of his work to a plot device in the 1996 spy thriller.
+Dr. Anand Ganesan probably won’t be hanging from a ceiling à la Tom Cruise in "Mission: Impossible," but the UCI Health dermatologist, co-creator of a promising new molecular compound to treat melanoma and other cancers, does compare part of his work to a plot device in the 1996 spy thriller.

 Being a cancer researcher pays dividends for his patients and those of other UCI Health dermatologists, says the UCI School of Medicine professor of dermatology and biological sciences and co-leader of the Biotechnology, Imaging and Drug Development program at the UCI Health Chao Family Comprehensive Cancer Center.